Updated: Aug 22, 2021

-When we consider a new way of thinking for Government and private sector procurement where there are significant concerns surrounding procurement fraud and corruption, how do we protect national and organisation revenues and how do we send a message that we have a new stance in dealing with this problem.
+When you consider a new way of thinking for government and private sector procurement where there are significant concerns surrounding procurement fraud and corruption, how do you protect national and organisation revenues and how do you send a message that you have a new stance in dealing with this problem.

 To improve is to change; to be perfect is to change often